EldMusicAcademy/.github/profile/README.md

 ## PREREQUISITES (or starter lessons):
 * You can read notes on treble and bass clef
 * You can identify intervals by number (e.g. 2nd, 3rd, 5th).
 Naming quality (e.g. minor/major) is optional

+## Where do I start?
+The academy is divded into the following modules:
+* Module 1: Counterpoint
+* Module 2:
+* Module 3:
+* Module 4:

+##How do assignments work?